-Already students may have developed negative attitudes to worship, eg 'It takes too long' or 'I don't understand what's happening'.
-Use statements like this as a catalyst for examining the worship practices of your school, in order to make worship a meaningful experience for all students.
+Already students may have developed negative attitudes to worship, eg 'It's boring' or 'I don't understand what's happening'.

+Use statements like this as an opportunity for examining the worship practices of your school, with a view to making worship a meaningful experience for all students.